jembi/mpi-toolkit-notebook/README.md

 This toolkit comprises of 3 components:

-* Dataset Generator
+* Dataset Generator notebook
-* Blocking
+* Blocking notebook
-* Matching Process
+* Fastlink Matching Process notebook

-> To learn more about patient matching and get a more comprehensive understanding of the key features mentioned above please see the full documentation. (add link here)
+> To learn more about patient matching and get a more comprehensive understanding of the key features mentioned above please see the full documentation [Click here](https://gicsandbox.notion.site/Patient-Matching-37eb41f9619148239d2d0507b7ec7cb2)

 ---